PhilipCastiglione/learning-machines/search/README.md

 ## TODO
 1. Documentation
 1. Finish and refine README
+1. Proper unit test for cities
+1. Other unit tests?
 1. make the output more reasonable and specific to the algo